vivian-xiong-107/PHP2550_project3/README.md

 ## Acknowledgement

-This project represents a collaborative effort, involving Dr. Chris Schmid in the Biostatistics Department(Christopher_Schmid@brown.edu), and is under the guidance of Dr. Alice Paul (alice_paul@brown.edu)."
+This project represents a collaborative effort, involving Dr. Chris Schmid in the Biostatistics Department(christopher_schmid@brown.edu), and is under the guidance of Dr. Alice Paul (alice_paul@brown.edu)."